1920s Trivia

 Answer: Audrey Hepburn

-Question: What was the name of the American counterculture movement that emerged in the 1960s, advocating for peace, love, and social change?
+Question: What was the name of the groovy counterculture movement of the 1960s that preached peace, love, and radical change, turning life into one big festival?

 Answer: The Hippie Movement